 The saddest sight was a poor pup laying next to its mother, eyes wide open and obviously dead.
 The mother staring at us with doleful eyes, enough to break your heart, nature is raw and cruel at times.

-Another incident, a gorgeous white pup laying alongside its mum being the target of another distraught mother, desperate after the loss of her own and intent on sealnapping.
+In another incident, a gorgeous white pup laying alongside its mum is the target of another distraught mother, desperate after the loss of her own and intent on seal napping.
 The terrified youngster did the sensible thing and flopped desperately out of the way up a small dune as the two matriarchs fought ferociously.
 Thankfully, it was a rightful outcome and the insurgent flopped a little way off, no doubt waiting for another occasion.

-Several huge bulls wallowing in a mud pool grabbed our attention when they suddenly roared and rising up to their full height charged into each other, biting viciously where ever they could get a purchase with their teeth.
-Mothers and pups alike scattered as tonnes of testosterone full bulls, slipped, slithered and charged into each other, intent on damage and domination, remarkably fast for their size and frighteningly dangerous for those caught nearby.
+Several huge bulls wallowing in a mud pool grabbed our attention when they suddenly roared and rising up to their full height charged into each other, biting viciously where ever they could get purchase with their teeth.
+Mothers and pups alike scattered as tonnes of testosterone-full bulls slipped, slithered and charged into each other, intent on damage and domination, remarkably fast for their size and frighteningly dangerous for those caught nearby.
 Then as soon as it began, it ended.
 No whistle, no yellow or red cards, what was that all about?

-Warmed, we ventured a walk through the town centre before stopping to play a couple of games of ten-pin bowling on one of the arcades.
+Warmed, we ventured a walk through the town centre before stopping to play a couple of games of ten-pin bowling in one of the arcades.
 I lost both games, I was robbed!

-The drive back to Harborough was a much quicker and drier affair, in daylight you could see why great swathes of the country was under a flood warning.
-Much of the low lying ground I passed was now a series of lakes, with flocks of feathered wildlife taking advantage of the freshly drowned landscape.
+The drive back to Harborough was a much quicker and drier affair, in daylight you could see why great swathes of the country were under a flood warning.
+Much of the low-lying ground I passed was now a series of lakes, with flocks of feathered wildlife taking advantage of the freshly drowned landscape.
 A deceptively pretty sight, yet I think any burrowing creature may have a different viewpoint.